james-mumo/james-mumo/README.md

 - 💬 Ask me about React, NextJS, VueJS, NodeJS, Python, ML/Ds, and Fifa23
 - 😄 Pronouns: ...YES, because in the world of coding, syntax errors don't discriminate.
 - 🧠 I'd share a UDP joke, but you might not get it, and I wouldn't care anyway.
 - 🤔 Took you a minute on that one, didn't it?
-If not, consider it a brief timeout for your TCP/IP humor stack – sometimes, even the funniest bits need a little buffering!
+If not, consider it a brief timeout for your TCP/IP humor stack.

 ```